 - Spotting Parrie, a huge stingray that lives at the harbor of Struisbaai.

 This route is not a day drive but rather a nice weekend getaway from Cape Town.
 Driving along the coast one way and inland return you get a chance to see the beautiful coast, sandy beaches, green rolling hills, picturesque vineyards, and small towns.

 Gansbaai and Elim

+Gansbaai is a small town the main reason tourists come here is whale-watching or shark diving as the tours start here.
 From Gansbaai drive through Elim on the way to Struisbaai, it’s a small but lovely fisherman town with white cottages lined up along the road.
-Just outside Elim, there is a wine estate/restaurant Black Oystercatcher Wines.
+Just outside Elim, there is a nice wine estate/restaurant Black Oystercatcher Wines.

 Struisbaai and Cape Agulhas

 Struisbaai and Cape Agulhas officially are two small towns but they look more like one place, it’s a very quiet place out of season, in December-January and Easter many South Africans come here for the holiday.
 The main thing that attracts tourists is the Southernmost Point of the African continent, the point officially divides two oceans; the Atlantic and the Indian though there is no visible line between them.

 Though the point is inside Agulhas National Park there is no gate or entrance fee.
 Another local attraction is Parrie the Stingray, a massive stingray that has been living in the harbor for many years.
 Sometimes there are two or three stingrays in the harbor.
 Struisbaai has a nice long beach for swimming, running, and watching the sunset or sunrise.